 Today we’re going to discuss how to leverage those relationships into more value for everyone, and more growth for your event.
 It’s a VIP partner invites program, which can provide a real jolt for your event attendance and partner relationships.

-A partner invites program is a method of involving your event partners in the promotion of your event.
-It works by providing marketing collateral to event partners and incentivizing them to share the collateral to their audience, thereby exposing more eyes to your marketing, earning you new audiences and more registrations.
-All without a lot of extra work.
+A partner invites program — or influencer marketing campaign — is a method of involving your event partners in the promotion of your event.
+It works by providing marketing collateral to event partners and incentivizing them to share the collateral to their audience, exposing more eyes to your marketing, earning you new audiences and more registrations.
+All without a lot of extra work on your team.

 A VIP invites program is the same thing, but primarily focuses on your biggest, most valuable, and most recognizable partners.

-Partner invites programs, no matter how illustrious your event or how great your relationships with partners are, will never have 100% participation rates.
+Partner invites programs — no matter how illustrious your event or how great your relationships with partners are — will never have 100% participation rates.
 It’s just the nature of business.
-So it makes sense to prioritize your biggest partners.
-Here’s how.
+So it makes sense to prioritize your biggest partners, and here’s how.

 1. Identify your VIP partners

 Start by identifying your most important partners.
-You likely already have a sense of who they are, but if not, some metrics you can use would be annual revenue, number of staff, level of their sponsorship/exhibitor package and industry name recognition.
+You likely already have a sense of who they are, but if not, some metrics you can track are annual revenue, number of staff, level of their sponsorship/exhibitor package and industry name recognition.
 The last one is particularly important, because with an invites program you are relying on the partner’s reach and influence.
 So be sure to look at number of social followers, too.